 Early on in the comic, before he became an actual character, Wally (or at least someone who looked exactly like him) filled this role.

-Mitt Romney's entire campaign strategy in the 2012 election cycle (both primary and general) is to present himself as the Generic Guy and try as much as possible to keep the focus on his opponent.
+Mitt Romney's entire campaign strategy in the 2012 election cycle (both primary and general) was to present himself as the Generic Guy and try as much as possible to keep the focus on his opponent.
 This served him very well in the GOP primary - there was a new perceived frontrunner almost every month for a while, they were all new to the national stage while his 2008 run meant the press treated him as a known commodity.
-In the general, Barack Obama being an incumbent and therefore even more of a known commodity, Romney's finally starting to receive the vetting he'd never had in the almost-two-year primary run.
+In the general election, Barack Obama being an incumbent and therefore even more of a known commodity, Romney finally started to receive the vetting he'd never had in the almost-two-year primary run.

 In wrestling, this trope often leads to a wrestler winding up in the midcard or as a jobber to the stars.
 Current examples include Ted DiBiase Jr. and Alex Riley, the latter to the point where his silhouette is used for advertising a "mystery opponent".

 Ford Prefect in The Hitchhiker's Guide to the Galaxy series.
 At the start, you've got perplexed everyman Arthur Dent, and his wacky friend Ford... but then Zaphod, who's far wackier than Ford, gets introduced, as well as a whole galaxy of incredibly weird creatures and sights; this leaves Ford neither particularly normal nor particularly wacky.
 At least Ford continues somewhat in his role of "Galaxy Smart Guy", guiding and educating Arthur on the ways of the Galaxy.
 Though in the third book and beyond he becomes somewhat of a Shell-Shocked Senior.